-Students whose cumulative GPA falls below the required minimum must increase their cumulative GPA to the required minimum within two semesters.
 During the two-semester grace period, the student is required to show steady progress toward increasing the cumulative GPA.
-Further, during the two-semester grace period, the student's record will be stamped "Academic Probation."
+Further, during the two-semester grace period, the student's academic transcript will be stamped "Academic Probation."

 Academic Misconduct

 All students in attendance at AAMU are expected to be honorable and to observe standards of conduct appropriate to a community of scholars.
 The University expects from its students a higher standard of conduct than the minimum required to avoid discipline.
 All acts of dishonesty in any academic work constitute academic misconduct.
 This includes but is not limited to the following: